toddbalwinski/toddbalwinski/README.md

 - **Engineering Society Recruitment Website**
   A website to host recruitment information and event attendance forms including a database to store candidate member information.

-- **Personal Portfolio Site**
-  A lightweight React-based site to showcase projects, experiences, and skills—hosted for free and mobile-responsive.

 - **Backtesting a Trading Algorithm**
   A Python-based system to test quantitative trading strategies using historical financial data.
 Will explore tools like `pandas`, `yfinance`, and `backtrader`.